datarope-eu/DataRope-Own-Repos/README.md

 - one only containing the raw PHP (including the usual WP.org explanations)
 - the other annotated to explain my alterations

+## Run WP on NGINX
+I've assembled a few config files and a nice infographic detailing how to run WordPress on NGINX.
+Helps with both website security and performance.
+Have a look at the wp-on-NGINX in this repo!

 ## Further reading
 Readers interested in taking the deep dive into Hardening WordPress installs might like the following Codex page: